MayJuun/design_system/README.md

   maturity: AvatarMaturity.teenager);
 ```

-Note : MDS gives an option to select the type ( Male, female or nuetral) and size (large, medium or small) with a lot of flexibility.
+Note : MDS gives the user the flexibility to customise their own avatars on the basis of gendertype(male, female or nuetral), their age maturity(adult or teenager),skintype(white, brown or black).
+Also, an option is provided for haircolor(black,lightbrown,blonde) of skintype white while default black haircolor is set for the other skincolors.
+This helps to choose and create according to the individuals choices.

 >